 These sweet and tasty mini lemon cheesecakes are the perfect dessert for spring and summer.
 Homemade graham cracker and almond crust is topped with a creamy mascarpone cheesecake filling and finished off with a light and tangy lemon curd on top.
-For a quick overview of this recipe, check out my web story for these tasty mini cheesecakes with lemon curd.

 These decadent mini lemon cheesecakes have become a favorite dessert in our family.
 They are super creamy and rich but balanced perfectly with the fresh tang of lemon curd.
 Because these mini desserts are made in a muffin pan, they are both easy to serve and perfectly portioned.

 - Crust - Graham crackers and sliced almonds are mixed with melted butter and a pinch of salt to make the crust.
 For a nut free version, substitute the sliced almonds for 2 more sheets of graham crackers.

 - Filling - A 50/50 mix of both cream cheese and mascarpone cheese are whipped together to make the filling.
 Mascarpone cheese is an Italian cream cheese that is both buttery and rich and adds a delicious flavor and texture to this homemade filling.

 - Lemon curd - My favorite curd recipe is from Ina Garten for her easy and delicious lemon curd.
 It's easy to make and it comes out perfect every time.
 If you aren't up to making your own curd, you can use store bought lemon curd as an alternative.
 You will need approximately 12 ounces or 1 - 1 ½ cups.

 Pulse the graham crackers in a food processor or blender until they become fine crumbs.
 Then, add the melted butter, salt, and sliced almonds.
 Continue to pulse until the almonds are chopped and the mixture resembles wet sand.